xorduna/energywar/process.md

 - Added a maximum player limit of 4 players per game
 - Prevents more than 4 players from joining a single game
 - Requires at least 2 players to be ready before game can start

+### Game Visibility and Security Enhancements
+- Added support for public and private game modes
+- Implemented token hiding in game status and game information endpoints
+- Created a new `/games/:id/status` endpoint for consistent limited game information
+- Ensured sensitive information like player tokens is never exposed
+- Added a dropdown in the frontend to select game visibility during creation
+- Implemented consistent game information retrieval for both public and private games